pkravella/chess-engine/README.md

 # Chess Engine Browser Extension

-A Python-based chess engine that can be used as a browser extension for chess websites like lichess.org and chess.com.
-The engine analyzes positions and suggests the best moves using visual arrows.
+A Python-based chess engine that can be used as a browser extension for chess.com.
+The engine analyzes positions and suggests the best move.

 ## Project Structure